Skip to content

 The course is evaluated over two semesters through various activities allowing students to incrementally improve data science skills.
 By the end of the course, students will deliver an end to end empirical research project that is fully reproducible and that leverages the acquired data science skills.

-Activities Percentage
+Activities Weight

 Communication